-Born October 22, 1937, in Edmonton, Alberta, to Kathleen and Gordon Johnston, Anne grew up in Vancouver.
-She went to school at Maple Grove Elementary, to Point Grey High School (grades 7-9) then she went to boarding school at Queen Margaret’s on Vancouver Island.
+Anne went to school at Maple Grove Elementary, then to Point Grey High School and transitioned midway through high school to boarding school at Queen Margaret’s on Vancouver Island.
 Her mother felt Anne was rebellious and needed taming!
 We loved that part of her.
+Truth was, she was known for her incredible intelligence and bright mind within her family and amongst peers.

 Anne cherished her relatives, Jane, Bill, and Gary.
 She especially held her friendships dear.
 People like Angela Haaf, Sheila Ross, Sandra May, Elizabeth Fletcher, Nancy Clegg, Marion Price, Pat Haffenden, Terry Dobroslavic, and many more.
-Anne made a point of keeping in touch, often through writing letters and cards, and often spoke fondly of her relatives and friends and their goings on
+Anne made a point of keeping in touch, often through writing letters and cards, and often spoke fondly of her relatives and friends and their goings on.

 Predeceased by her parents, Kathleen and Gordon Johnston, Auntie Bim, Ethel, Cathy, Uncles Raymond, Morley, and Burt, cousins Toy and Ron, Lloyd and Jesse, and Beverly.
 She is survived by her husband, Enrico Diano, children Linda and Carlo Diano, her cousins Bill Reed, Gary Reed, and Jane Moore, and countless friends near and far.